 Homework and reading will be posted on the class website regularly.
 You will be able to follow the progress of the course using the website.
-HW is an essential part of your learning.
-Take it very seriously.
+HW is an essential part of your learning. and you should take it very seriously.
 It is extremely important that you keep up with the HW.
 If you do not, you will quickly find yourself lost in class and at a great disadvantage during exams.
 Treat the HW as a learning opportunity, rather than something you need to get out of the way.
 Reread, revise, and polish your solutions until they are correct, concise, efficient, and elegant.
 This will really deepen your understanding of the material.
 You won't do well in a math class without doing all of the HW.
 Attending class and reading your textbook are necessary but not sufficient conditions for passing the course.

 Two kinds of homework will be assigned.
-Some of your homework will be online, using Webwork, which you can access via a link from the class website.
+Some of your homework will be computer graded, using

+Webwork, which you can access via a link from the class website.
 You will get instant feedback.
 You will typically have several attempts to solve a problem.
 Use them judiciously.
 Check your work and try to make sure your solution is correct before submitting it.
 If you are careless, you will quickly run out of attempts.
 The winning strategy is to start working on your homework early, so if Webwork keeps rejecting your solutions, you have time to find the mistakes, and possibly to seek help.
 Your score on Webwork will be part of your grade in the class.

 The other kind of homework will be mostly from the textbook.
 Your work on these exercises will be tested on quizzes and exams.
 Every quiz and half of every exam will consist of exercises straight from this kind of homework.
-After the due date, they can show up on quizzes/exams.
 I strongly suggest that you write up and turn in your homework by the due date.
 I will correct your work but will not assign a score to it.
 This is so you treat the homework as a learning opportunity rather than a means of evaluation.
-In fact, you can turn in your offline homework to me any time for feedback.
-I will comment on it and turn it back to you as soon as I can.
-If you'd like, you can then correct your mistakes and turn it in again for me to check.
+Once you get your corrected HW back, the exercises can show up on quizzes/exams.

 There is an obvious winning strategy.
-Do the HW, seek feedback on it, revise it, and keep your HW notes neat and organized.
-The familiarity you gain with the exercises by doing this will let you do the quizzes with ease.
+Do the HW, turn it in on time, learn from the feedback you get, revise it, and keep your HW notes neat and organized.
+If you'd like, you can correct your mistakes and turn in your corrected work again for me to check.
+You can do this as many times as you would like.
+The familiarity you gain with the exercises by doing your homework and learning from your mistakes is what you need to do well on the quizzes.
 It will also let you complete half of each exam quickly and move onto the other half of the exam.
-The experience you gain by keeping up with your homework will be invaluable in doing that other half of the exam.
+The experience you get from keeping up with your homework will be invaluable in doing that other half of the exam.
 On the other hand, if you do not keep up with your HW, you will face many unfamiliar problems under time pressure on quizzes and exams.
 This is very difficult and your grade will likely reflect it.
 Clearly, if you don't turn in homework, I can't give you feedback on your work, no matter how much I want.